alexyorke/github-reused-usernames/README.md

 ## Why would I want to use this?

 If a username has been re-registered on GitHub, then the new user (under the old username) could create a new repository with the same name as one of the previous owners repos.
 This would normally be confusing, as the new user may have a different repo than the older user.

+## Why is it a JSON string?

+I'm planning to use it as a Chrome extension and so want to be able to access each element in O(1) time (i.e. a dictionary), and loading a JSON string is faster than loading it as an object.